elenderg/PAL-1000/instruções de compilação.md

 `Index the global.`

-`94.
-Some global variables have initial values, so we need this routine:`
+94. Some global variables have initial values, so we need this routine:

-To scan a global given a rider (data part):`
+`To scan a global given a rider (data part):`
 `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`
 `If the rider's token is not "to", abort with "I need the word 'to' after the word 'equal', not '" then the rider's token then "'." and the rider; exit.`